neelavarshad/vm-workshop/Labs/Lab1 - Partner Center Setup/README.md

 <br />

-### Requisites before starting this lab
+### Prerequisites before starting this lab
-1. Partner Center Account with enrollment in Marketplace Offers
+1. Partner Center Account with enrollment in the commercial marketplace program
-2. Access to the Azure Portal on the same tenant as is on Partner Center (Same tenancy is required to ensure you can publish images out of Compute Galleries, more on this in the later modules).
+2. Access to the Azure Portal on the same tenant as is on Partner Center (Same tenancy is required to ensure you can publish images out of Azure Compute Galleries, more on this in the later modules).

 <br />